Broadcast Operations Group

 Broadcast Operations Group is an Australian media company, operating radio stations across various centres across regional New South Wales and Queensland, Australia.
 Branded as the Super Radio Network, stations carry one of two formats – a news talk and classic hits format based at 2SM Sydney; and a hot adult contemporary format based at New FM Newcastle.

 In June 2019, the Group acquired 2BS and B-Rock FM in Bathurst from local proprietors Ron and Stephanie Camplin.
 2BS immediately replaced its broadcast of The Ray Hadley Morning Show with The John Laws Show, syndicated from 2SM.

+On 19 July 2024, founder and owner Bill Caralis died as a result of a heart attack at the age of 81.

+In December 2024, the company expanded again, taking over the stations of Coastal Broadcasters in Far North Queensland.